ReiannaLiu/MotorVehicleCollision/README.md

 - **Data Splitting**: Splitting the data into training and testing datasets using train_test_split.
 - **Data Model Building**: Build the models using **SDGClassifier with grid search**, **Random Forest Classifier**, **Gradient Boosting Classifier**, and **Neural Network Classifier**.
 - **Data Model Evaluation**: Evaluate the models using **accuracy score**, **recall score**, **AUC score**, **f1 score**, **Average Precision score**, **confusion matrix**, and **classification report**.

+#### Model Performance
-- **Model Performance**: Our models achieve high accuracy scores overall; however, their performance in other metrics is poor.
+Our models achieve high accuracy scores overall; however, their performance in other metrics is poor.
 This outcome aligns with our expectations due to the constrained accessibility to additional traffic-related attributes.
 Factors such as real-time traffic volume, road conditions, and specific information about involved vehicle types (which, although present in our dataset, contain a lot of missing values) are crucial variables that could significantly enhance the models' explanatory power.
 The absence of these critical attributes likely contributes to the models' limitations in effectively capturing the complexities of traffic-related scenarios.

 ### Clustering Models